-At the meeting of 14 December 2017, retail and ALM strategies were discussed.
-Reports were delivered on the current status of a project to improve data quality as well as on the development of Erste Group Immorent AG and foreign branches of Erste Group Bank AG.
-Furthermore, the reports on large exposures pursuant to section 28b of the Austrian Banking Act and the annual plan for the financial year 2018 were discussed, approved and taken note of.
-The areas of responsibility as of 1 January 2018 were approved and an anticipatory resolution was taken pursuant to section 95 para 5 no 12 of the Austrian Stock Corporation Act as well as a resolution on long-term funding activities in the financial year 2018.
-With regard to the supervisory board's self-evaluation it was noted that an external advisor had been engaged to provide support and that it will be continued in 2018, also for taking into account information relating to the full year of 2017.
+At the meeting of 13 December 2018, preparations of celebrations to mark the 200-year anniversary of Erste Group were discussed.
+In addition, the reports on capital-related matters, large exposures pursuant to section 28b of the Austrian Banking Act and the annual plan and the capital plan for the financial year 2019 were discussed, approved and taken note of.
+In addition, an anticipatory resolution was taken pursuant to section 95 para 5 no 12 of the Austrian Stock Corporation Act as well as a resolution on long-term funding activities in the financial year 2018 and changes to the internal rules of the supervisory board, the nomination committee and the risk committee were approved.